dippy2214/Custom-Shaders-Scene/README.md

 - Blur the new brightness texture to make the edges fuzzy
 - Additively apply this texture to the final scene

+In my case I used gaussian blur to blue the image, a technique which splits the blurring into horizontal and vertical passes.